paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (i)(1).
+Pub.
+L. 118–210, § 203(1), substituted “Subject to paragraph (2), in the event” for “In the event” and inserted “of this title” after “section 3685”.

+Subsec. (i)(2)(A).
+Pub.
+L. 118–210, § 203(2), substituted “Sole liability” for “In general” in heading and “for which the individual shall be solely liable to the United States for the amount of the overpayment for purposes of [section 3685 of this title](./chapter-036-administration-of-educational-benefits.md#section-3685)” for “under paragraph (1)” in text.

+Subsec. (i)(2)(B).
+Pub.
+L. 118–210, § 203(3)(A), substituted “Neither the individual nor the dependent shall be liable to the United States for the amount of the overpayment for purposes of [section 3685 of this title](./chapter-036-administration-of-educational-benefits.md#section-3685)” for “Subparagraph (A) shall not apply” in introductory provisions.

+Subsec. (i)(2)(B)(ii).
+Pub.
+L. 118–210, § 203(3)(B), inserted “of this title” after “section 3311(c)(4)”.

 2023—Subsec. (h)(5)(A).
 Pub.
 L. 117–333, § 3(b)(2)(A), inserted “or (C)” after “subparagraph (B)”.

 Subsec. (h)(5)(C).
 Pub.
 L. 117–333, § 3(b)(2)(B), added subpar.
 (C).